 Executing certain tasks or commands with elevated administrator (root) permissions can be an absolute necessity when managing your own server.
-However, you may not have access to the root account itself or you may have that type of access limited on your server for security reasons.
+However, you may not have access to the root account itself, or you may have that type of access limited on your server for security reasons.
 This is where the sudo command comes in to save the day!
-By using Sudo you can temporarily grant or escalate root/administrator level privileges to a normal user for a specific task or command.
-In this article we will cover how to create a sudo user in Ubuntu.
+Using Sudo, you can temporarily grant or escalate root/administrator-level privileges to a normal user for a specific task or command.
+In this article, we will cover how to create a sudo user in Ubuntu.

 root ALL=(ALL:ALL) ALL new_username_here ALL=(ALL:ALL) ALL

-Congratulations the user should now have sudo privileges!
-If you’d like to add additional users that have sudo privileges, you can add them using the same method referenced above.
+Congratulations, the user should now have sudo privileges!
+If you'd like to add additional users with sudo privileges, you can add them using the same method referenced above.
 You can also test to ensure that the user account now has sudo privileges by switching to the user and issuing a command using sudo before the command:

 su - username_here sudo ls -alh /root

 If the user has sudo privileges, you'll be prompted for the user's password, followed by a full listing of the root directory after issuing the commands referenced above.